kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `finalizers`: COSI controller adds the finalizer to defer Bucket deletion until backend deletion ops succeed.
 1. `bucketClassName`: Name of the associated BucketClass
 1. `supportedProtocols`:  String array of protocols (e.g. s3, gcs, swift, etc.) supported by the associated object store.
-1. `releasePolicy`: the release policy defined in the associated BucketClass. (see [BucketClass](#BucketClass) for more information)
+1. `releasePolicy`: the release policy defined in the associated BucketClass (see [BucketClass](#BucketClass) for more information).
-1. `bucketRef`: the name & namespace of the bound Bucket.
+1. `bucketRef`: the name & namespace of the bound `Bucket`.
-1. `secretRef`: the name & namespace of the sidecar-generated secret.
+1. `secretRef`: the name & namespace of the sidecar-generated secret, or the assigned secret in the case of static brownfield.
 1. `accessMode`: The level of access granted to the credentials stored in `secretRef`, one of "read only" or "read/write".
 1. `bucketAttributes`: stateful data relevant to the managing of the bucket but potentially inappropriate user knowledge (e.g. user's IAM role name)
-1. `phase`: is the current state of the BucketContent:
+1. `phase`: is the current state of the `BucketContent`:
-    - `Bound`: the operator finished processing the request and bound the Bucket and BucketContent
+    - _Bound_: the operator finished processing the request and bound the `Bucket` and `BucketContent`
-    - `Released`: the Bucket has been deleted, leaving the BucketContent unclaimed.
+    - _Released_: the `Bucket` has been deleted, leaving the `BucketContent` unclaimed.
-    - `Failed`: error and all retries have been exhausted.
+    - _Failed_: error and all retries have been exhausted.
-    - `Retrying`: set when a recoverable driver or kubernetes error is encountered during bucket creation or access granting.
+    - _Retrying_: set when a recoverable driver or Kubernetes error is encountered during bucket creation or access granting.
 Will be retried.

 #### BucketClass